 Hi!
-Are you going to creating an application that requires Google data to it?
+Are you going to creating an application that requires Google data for it?
 For this purpose, you need Google APIs.
-Google Developers Console is a site that is used by the developers for managing and viewing traffic data, authentication and billing information for Google APIs.
+Google Developers Console is a site that is used by the developers for managing and viewing traffic data, authentication, and billing information for Google APIs.
 To access the Google APIs our project must be registered on Google Developers Console with your Gmail.

 In this tutorial, I’m going to add the Analytics API for our project but you can get any API to follow this tutorial.

-If you have created projects in Google Developers console before, you’ll see the list of created projects.
+If you have created projects in the Google Developers console before, you’ll see the list of created projects.

-Select your project from the top right drop-down list and set the “Credentials”.
+Select your project from the top-right drop-down list and set the “Credentials”.